RockHong/vim-env/PluginHelps.md

 if you run a completion just after a '::' the completion will fail.

 ###CtrlP
-It's said CtrlP it's better than Command-T, from http://www.bestofvim.com/plugin/ctrl-p/ and http://pyjamacoder.com/2013/04/25/getting-fuzzy-with-ctrlp/.
-So, let's try it.
+It is that said CtrlP it is better than Command-T, from http://www.bestofvim.com/plugin/ctrl-p/ and http://pyjamacoder.com/2013/04/25/getting-fuzzy-with-ctrlp/.
+So, let us try it.

 (Below is just copy and paste from http://kien.github.io/ctrlp.vim/)
 Full path fuzzy file, buffer, mru, tag, ... finder for Vim.

 Built-in Most Recently Used (MRU) files monitoring and search.
-Built-in project's root finder.
+Built-in project root finder.
 Open multiple files at once.
 Create new files and directories.
 Execute Ex commands on an opening file (jump to a line, to a string or do anything).
 Optional cross-sessions caching and history allow for fast initialization.
-Mappings and usage conform to Vim's conventions.
+Mappings and usage conform to Vim conventions.

 Basic Usage:
 Run :CtrlP or :CtrlP [starting-directory] to invoke CtrlP in find file mode.